toda-lab/pygplib/docs/examples.rst

 Solving Reconfiguration Problems of First-Order Property
 --------------------------------------------------------

+``examples/recon.py`` is a reconfiguration problem solver.
-``examples/recon.py`` computes reconfiguration problems of vertex sets expressible with first-order formulas.
-A set of first-order formulas by which a reconfiguration problem instance is defined is supposed to be given in formula-file.
+It covers reconfiguration problems for first-order expresssible properties.
+A set of formulas as well as a graph are supposed to be given in files.
-This program uses ``pysat`` to compute a solution.
+This program uses Python modules ``pysat`` and ``argparser``.
-Please see `the instruction page <https://pysathq.github.io/installation/>`__ for the installation of ``pysat``.
+Please see `the instruction page of pysat <https://pysathq.github.io/installation/>`__ and `that of argparse <https://github.com/ThomasWaldmann/argparse/>`__ .

 .. code:: shell-session